fhilton/TechnicalCommunityContent/Open Dev Framework/Docker/Session 3 - Hands On/readme.md

 1. Select **Tunnels** in the treeview.
 Then set **Source port** to **8000** and **Destination** to **localhost:80**, and click the **Add** button.
 Then click the **Open** button to open a connection to the master node.
 If you are warned that the server's host key isn't cached in the registry and asked to confirm that you want to connect anyway, click **Yes**.

 	> The purpose of this is to forward traffic transmitted through port 8000 on the local machine (that's the port used by the **docker** command you will be using shortly) to port 80 at the other end.
-Docker Swarm listens on port 2375.

 	![Configuring the SSH tunnel](Images/putty-6.png)